Board of Directors

 Mr. Ward is a board member of Polo Canada, a national sports organization committed to the promotion of polo.
 He is a member, former director and treasurer of the Toronto Polo Club.
 Mr. Ward is a member of the Canadian Owners and Pilots Association (COPA) and is also a member of the Toronto Club.

-Bashar AL-Rehany was appointed to the Board of Directors of Euromoney Institutional Investor PLC (EII) in November of 2009 and has held the position of Chief Executive Officer of BCA Research Inc. (BCA) since joining BCA in January of 2003.
+Bashar AL-Rehany is a Managing Director at VRG Capital and prior to this was appointed to the Board of Directors of Euromoney Institutional Investor PLC (EII) in November of 2009 and held the position of Chief Executive Officer of BCA Research Inc. (BCA) since joining BCA in January of 2003.
 BCA, a subsidiary of EII since 2006, is one of the world’s leading independent global investment research providers.

 Prior to joining BCA, Mr. AL-Rehany was President & Chief Executive Officer of Bridge Information Systems Canada Inc. an information, news and technology group that acquired Dow Jones Markets Inc. From October of 1996, Mr. AL-Rehany was President & Chief Executive Officer at Dow Jones Markets Canada Inc. Mr. AL-Rehany spent 13 years at Reuters Holdings PLC in various sales & marketing roles until 1993 when he was made the Director of Sales and Customer Service in Canada.